Psycho Realm: History

-Tragedy
+Shooting

 At 12:35 a.m. on January 29, 1999, one month before the expected release of the second Psycho Realm album, Duke was shot in the neck in a confrontation while trying to split up a fight at Tommy's Burger Stand at Beverly and Rampart Boulevard in Los Angeles.
 This left him paralyzed from the neck down for life.
 The shooter, a 24-year-old named Robert Gorcsi, who was on parole at the time of the shooting, was given a bond set at $1.6 million.
 He was eventually jailed for attempted murder.
 Later in 2000, Jacken released A War Story Book I with B-Real only appearing on one song.
 In 2001, the Sick Symphonies label released The Steel Storm, the first album of a new group called Street Platoon.
 Jacken, with the help of Street Platoon, finished A War Story Book II, which was released in the latter half of 2003 and nearly complete before the shooting of Duke.